jlpteaching/ECS201C-Spring2019/HW2/HW2.md

   - Develop a lock-free circular queue implementation which works with a single producer and a single consumer (LF1).
   - Develop a lock-free circular queue implementation which works with a single producer and multiple consumers (LF2).
   - Develop a lock-free circular queue implementation which works with multiple producers and a single consumer (LF3).

 As you are working, try to understand how the constraints on the queue - fixed size and circular, help your case for the lock-free implementations.
-Also, if you do not manage to get these working correctly, an analysis of what error is occurring (for instance the ABA problem) will get you partial credit.
+Also, **if you do not manage to get these working correctly, an analysis of what error is occurring** (for instance the ABA problem) will get you partial credit.

-For simplicity, you may assume that the number of producer or consumer threads are always in powers of two, and that the total number of operations is always divisible exactly by the number of producers/consumers.
+For simplicity, you may assume that the number of producer or consumer threads are always in powers of two , and that the total number of operations is always divisible exactly by the number of producers/consumers (**you will get errors if they are not**).

   - Describe your implementations for each of the above queues.
   - Describe at least 2 notable examples of tricky scenarios you encountered while writing the lock-free implementations.
   - Provide a couple of sentences in the final writeup describing how you convinced yourself your algorithm was implemented correctly.
 Describe how the queue constraints simplify your program.

+### Hints

+ - Debugging multithreaded programs is a pain.
+Some suggestions
+   - Use asserts, not print-based debugging when you can
+   - When you do use print-based debugging use a [string stream](https://en.cppreference.com/w/cpp/io/basic_stringstream) to save the info you want print and dump it all at once with (`std::cout << stream.str();`)
+ - Testing with very small queue sizes (e.g., 1 or 10) often causes problems faster
+ - Ask for help if you are stuck!
+This is what office hours and the Teams is for!

+#### LF1

+ - You don't need any fancy atomic operations
+ - You may want to use [C++ `atomic` variables](https://en.cppreference.com/w/cpp/atomic/atomic) and use the `load()` and `store()` functions.
+This may or may not be required ;).

+#### LF2
+ - You will likely want to use [C++ `atomic` variables](https://en.cppreference.com/w/cpp/atomic/atomic) and [atomic compare and exchange](https://en.cppreference.com/w/cpp/atomic/atomic/compare_exchange) functions.
+ - For now, ignore the memory order options and assume sequential consistency (`std::memory_order_seq_cst`).

+#### LF3
+ - The solution to this problem should be *very* similar to the solution to LF2

 ## Problem 3: Analysis of Fixed Size Queues

 For this analysis, set the number of operations as 10000000, queue size as 1000, and run each experiment for 5 iterations.
 For each graph, make sure the axes are named correctly, have title, captions and legends as needed, and in general, are self-sufficient.
 Use only std::memory_order_seq_cst for this portion.